 Read on to see which of them might help you make your marketing more data-driven.

 Social media isn't about the number of your followers on Facebook and Twitter.
 But social can offer a facsimile of measurement for those hazy goals that companies sometimes pursue, such as brand awareness and brand sentiment.

 Most campaigns and product launches are reflected on social media.
 Hence, by counting mentions of a brand, a product, or a company, and looking at other related metrics, marketers can usually say whether campaigns were successful.
 And that is why many analytics tools are focused specifically on social media.

-Awario is a social media monitoring tool that gathers mentions of a brand, company, product, or any other keyword, from social media channels, as well as from the news, blogs, forums, and the Web in general.
+Awario is a social media monitoring tool (built by my company) that gathers mentions of a brand, company, product, or any other keyword, from social media channels, as well as from the news, blogs, forums, and the Web in general.

 It analyzes mentions' growth over time, their reach, their sentiment (positive, negative, or neutral), the topics discussed most often alongside the brand, the social media market share of a given brand against its competitors, as well as the languages, locations, and Internet sources of information that brand customers and potential brand customers use.